3333 Lee Parkway

 Mr. Callahan graduated from the University of New Hampshire summa cum laude in 2001 with a Bachelor of Arts in Political Science, where he was a University Honors Program student and inducted into Phi Beta Kappa.
 He attended law school at Stanford and Harvard.
-At Stanford, he was an editor on the Stanford Journal of International Law, and was offered an editor position on the Stanford Law Review.
+At Stanford, he served as an editor on the Stanford Journal of International Law, and was offered an editor position on the Stanford Law Review.
 At Harvard, he was an editor on the Journal on Legislation.
 He received his J.D. from Harvard in 2004.

 Mr. Callahan has represented numerous clients in patent-infringement litigation, including four clients (TGIP, Anascape, VirnetX, and Versata) whose jury verdicts were listed in VerdictSearch’s “Top 100 Verdicts” of the year.
 He has also represented clients in cases involving allegations of theft of trade secrets, breaches of contract, breaches of non-competes, product-liability claims, copyright infringement, trademark infringement, false advertising, and breaches of fiduciary duty.